Check Out These!!

 Amazon puts Microsoft in the cloud

 Microsoft isn't the only company wanting to put Microsoft products into the cloud.
 Amazon, earlier this week, announced that its EC2 cloud computing service would soon offer Windows (the real deal, not "Windows something") and SQL Server.
 The Windows EC2 product is currently being beta tested by a limited number of EC2 customers, launching publicly by the end of the year.
+Amazon is citing customer demands for Windows media codecs and streaming media as a key driver for this decision.
+Windows has a rich selection of media software unavailable on other platforms, including support for many legacy formats.
+Other customer demands include the ability to run ASP.NET web applications on IIS and SQL Server, to take advantage of EC2's scalability.

 This move by Amazon is likely to be more than just a response to customer demands.
 Microsoft is building cloud computing data centers, and with its cloud platform imminent, Amazon will soon face competition for its EC2 product.
 By offering Windows, Amazon will preempt Microsoft's entry into the market to retain its lead.
 And it's not just Microsoft that Amazon will be competing with.
 For high-volume sites, an EC2 ASP.NET platform is sure to be competitive with conventional web hosting facilities.